Gitcrt5/TableTalk/replit.md

 ## Overview

-TableTalk is a bridge bidding practice and analysis application built with a modern full-stack TypeScript architecture.
-The application allows users to upload PBN (Portable Bridge Notation) files, practice bidding on real bridge hands, and engage with a community through comments and discussions.
-The system uses a React frontend with Express.js backend, PostgreSQL database with Drizzle ORM, and is designed for deployment on Replit.
+TableTalk is a simplified bridge review platform built with a modern full-stack TypeScript architecture.
+The MVP focuses on core functionality: uploading PBN files, viewing games and hands, and adding comments.
+Users can upload bridge games, browse available games, view individual hands with card layouts, add missing bidding sequences, and comment on hands for discussion.

 ## System Architecture